Welcome to Little-Known Bible Characters,

 In this blog, the story of little-known Bible characters is told.
 Generally, I view the characters from the perspective of the primary relationship in their life, e.g., husband and wife, mother and son, friend, clan.
 This perspective allows us to more fully understand their motivations and reactions.
 Take a look at the Categories and the stories under them to find characters you are interested in reading about.

-I am a nurse-psychologist and retired professor in Health Sciences.
+I am a retired professor.
 My last full-time position was as a Distinguished Professor at the University of Texas at El Paso.
 Currently, I live in Roanoke, Virginia.
 My expertise in both fields — nursing and psychology — allows me to look at the total picture of the obscure characters of the Bible and analyze why they occupy space in a book as valuable as the Word of God.

 Certainly, my analyses of the behaviors of these individuals are not the only perspectives; I welcome all of your input and hope you will comment on my postings.
 Also, feel free to write me with characters that you would like reviewed.
 My email is firstname.lastname@example.org.